HOME Hokkaido Hokkaido Abashiri Higashimokoto Shibazakura Park: In Japan's North, the Floor Comes Alive With Sakura Colors

 This prompted Mr. Nakahachi to give up farming and join the association at the age of 58.
 He began clearing the hillsides by himself and planting seedlings of shibazakura one at a time.

-One cannot help but be amazed that a single individual planted each of the plants one at a time to create this beautiful landscape.
+One cannot help but be amazed that a single individual planted each plant at a time to create this beautiful landscape.

 ▲Spectacle of blooming Shibazakura carpeting the grounds of the vast park